 How do you find out your maximum production speed?

-Sometimes the manufacturer of the machine specifies it (alternative terms – “nameplate”, or “ideal cycle time”).
-If not, you can identify the fastest recorded time by looking at historical performance and then calculate how many products you would make if your machines were constantly running at that speed.
+Sometimes, the manufacturer of the machine specifies it (it might also be called “nameplate” or “ideal cycle time”).
+If not, you can identify the fastest recorded time.
+Firstly, look at the machines’ performance history.
+Next, calculate how many products you would make if your machine ran at that speed.

-If you don’t have this data, we highly recommend implementing an OEE system that does these calculations for you and gives you the data you need to manage OEE effectively.
+If you don’t have this data, we highly recommend implementing an OEE software that does these calculations for you and gives you the data you need to manage and improve OEE.

 Simply put, quality shows the portion of good products among all products.